-GI irritation, narcosis, and kidney and liver damage are the main signs.
+GI irritation, narcosis, and kidney and liver damage are the main signs of acetone poisoning.
 Treatment consists of gastric lavage, oxygen, and a low-fat diet.
 Additional supportive treatment to alleviate clinical signs may be given.

-The signs are GI pain, cramps, vomiting, diarrhea, and CNS depression (dizziness, stupor, coma, and death from respiratory paralysis).
+Isopropyl alcohol poisoning signs are GI pain, cramps, vomiting, diarrhea, and CNS depression (dizziness, stupor, coma, and death from respiratory paralysis).
 The liver and kidneys are reversibly affected.
 Dehydration and pneumonia may occur.
-Treatment consists of emetics, gastric lavage, milk PO, oxygen, and artificial respiration.
+Treatment consists of emetics, gastric lavage, milk, oxygen, and artificial respiration.

-Nausea, vomiting, gastric pain, reflex hyperexcitability, opisthotonos, convulsions, fixed pupils, and acute peripheral neuritis are typical.
+Typical signs of methanol poisoning include nausea, vomiting, gastric pain, reflex hyperexcitability, opisthotonos, convulsions, fixed pupils, and acute peripheral neuritis.
 Large overdoses can lead to blindness.
 Toxic effects are due in part to the alcohol itself, and in part to formic acid produced by its oxidation.
 Treatment should include emetics (apomorphine) followed by gastric lavage with 4% sodium bicarbonate, saline laxative, oxygen therapy, sodium bicarbonate solution IV, and analgesics; however, the prognosis is poor.
 Intensive and prolonged alkalinization is the mainstay of treatment.
 Ethanol retards the oxidation of methanol and may be given as an adjunct therapy.

 Last full review/revision August 2014 by Ramesh C. Gupta, DVM, MVSc, PhD, DABT, FACT, FACN, FATS